Accurate Knowledge Distillation with n-best Reranking

 \section{Abstract}

-We propose extending the Sequence-level Knowledge Distillation \cite{kim-rush-2016-sequence} with \emph{n}-best reranking to consider not only the top-1 hypotheses but also the top \emph{n}-best hypotheses of teacher models.
-Our approach leverages a diverse set of models, including publicly-available large pretrained models, to provide more accurate pseudo-labels for training student models.
-We validate our proposal on the WMT21 German-English translation task and demonstrate that our student model achieves comparable accuracy to a large translation model with 4.7 billion parameters from \cite{tran-etal-2021-facebook} while having two orders of magnitude fewer parameters.
+We propose utilizing \emph{n}-best reranking to enhance Sequence-Level Knowledge Distillation \cite{kim-rush-2016-sequence} where we extract pseudo-labels for student model's training data from top \emph{n}-best hypotheses and leverage a diverse set of models with different inductive biases, objective functions or architectures, including some publicly-available large language models, to pick the highest-quality hypotheses as labels.
+The effectiveness of our proposal is validated through experiments on the WMT'21 German $\leftrightarrow$ English and Chinese $\leftrightarrow$ English translation tasks.
+Our results demonstrate that utilizing pseudo-labels generated by our \emph{n}-best reranker leads to a significantly more accurate student model.
+In fact, our best student model achieves comparable accuracy to a large translation model from \cite{tran-etal-2021-facebook} with 4.7 billion parameters, while having two orders of magnitude fewer parameters.